ChrisLynch42/RLiferayTool/README.md

 The current version of the tool only supports Maven plugin 6.2.10.9 and the Liferay servicebuilder archetype.
 Liferay Maven plugins require you to have a parent pom.
 If you do not already have a parent pom you can download an example project from https://github.com/ChrisLynch42/RLiferayTool_Examples.

+<h2>Install</h2>

+To install RLiferayTool you will need to install Ruby and them install the "RLiferayTool" gem.
+The tool has a few dependencies and those will be installed as well.

 The maven command to generate a Liferay ServiceBuilder project is below.
 If you download the example project you do not need to perform this step.

 ```